CloudNStoyan/lolprofiler/README.md

 ## IN PROGRESS

 ## To Use
-Create devkey.txt file with your [api](https://developer.riotgames.com/) key in it like: RGAPI-XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX
+Create a config file like that
+{
+    "keys": {
+        "production": "RGAPI-XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX",
+        "development": "RGAPI-XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX"
+    }
+}

+You can get your api keys from [https://developer.riotgames.com/](https://developer.riotgames.com/)